KaveriBridge/EnglishGrammar/10th/1st-lang/chapter1.md

 18. They presented him — a gold watch.
 19. Please refer —— your letter of July.
 20. This figure is wrong; please strike it ——

-### D. Fill in the blanks with suitable Articles or Prepositions:
+## D. Fill in the blanks with suitable Articles or Prepositions:
 It’s Never Too Late
-East Taiwan consists of Hualien and Taitung countries. —— area covers 8143 square kilometers, about one - fifth of Taiwan's total area, but has —— population of only 610000 or just three percent —— the population of Taiwan.
+East Taiwan consists of Hualien and Taitung countries. —— area covers 8143 square kilometers, about one-fifth of Taiwan's total area, but has —— population of only 610000 or just three percent —— the population of Taiwan.
 Communities are usually found —— the few scattered flat areas. —— administration centers, Hualien City and Taitung City, are located —— —— north and south of —— area respectively.

 Apart from these two cities, there are more than 20 towns and villages scattered throughout —— area, so you will not find yourself alone while traveling.
 East Taiwan faces —— Pacific Ocean and is bounded —— the west —— the Central Range —— 170-km-long Coastal Range bisects —— region, running parallel — —— coast.
  —— total length —— east Taiwan's coastline is over 300 kilometers.
 Numerous scenic places are to be found —— —— exceptional